aleshaleksey/fansys23/2023-11-assumptions.md

 Some, but not all, of these activities are covered in rules for skill use, research, exploration, resting, crafting, etc. Activities that are not covered by the rules are judged either too hard to cover well within the rules, or too rare in the foreseen use of the game to bother with.

-Freeform RP and common sense are recommended.
+A certain level of freeform RP and common sense are recommended.

 ### Exploration
 Exploration and travel is one of the main activities outside of combat and social interactions.
 When exploring and travelling characters and rules deal with: